tedneward/WorkingVM/README.md

     0: CONST 5  // Define the value to be tested
     2: CONST 2  // Push 2
     4: MOD      // Mod
+    5: DUMP     // Let's see what's on the stack
-    5: JZ 8     // If it's 0, it divided evenly
+    6: JZ 9     // If it's 0, it divided evenly
-    7: DUMP
+    8: DUMP     // Let's see what's on the stack
+    9: NOP
-    8: NOP
+    10: NOP
     ```

 * 3...
 2...
 1... blastoff (while): count down from 5 to 0